JuliaSmoothOptimizers/OptimizationProblems.jl/docs/src/tutorial.md

 ``` @example ex2
 using ADNLPModels
 ```
-You can obtain the list of problems currently defined with `names(OptimizationProblems.ADNLPProblems)` that returns the list of exported names of the submodule.
-The symbol `:ADNLPProblems` is itself in this list.
+You can obtain the list of problems currently defined with `OptimizationProblems.meta[!, :name]` that returns the list of exported names of the submodule.
 ``` @example ex2
 using OptimizationProblems, OptimizationProblems.ADNLPProblems
-problems = setdiff(names(OptimizationProblems.ADNLPProblems), [:ADNLPProblems])
+problems = OptimizationProblems.meta[!, :name]
 length(problems)
 ```
 Similarly, to the PureJuMP models, it suffices to select any of this problem to get the model.